 Local schools admissions

 For parents who wish to enrol their child for P1 in a local MOE school, this will be undertaken in a number of phases during the year.
-Your phase to apply directly at the school of your choice will depend on your status here in Singapore.
+Your phase to apply directly to the school of your choice will depend on your status here in Singapore.
 To find out which phase your child would qualify for, you should take a look at this guide to local school admission phases.
 If your child is unsuccessful in gaining a place during any of these phases, then appeal is, sadly, no longer an option.
 Do note you need to register your intent during June each year to be considered during the enrolment phase later in the year.

 International schools admissions